bitwes/Gut/wiki/Stubbing.md

 You can also use `stub` to set default parameter values and change the parameter count for a method.

-# The fine print
-Because of how doubling works, you can only stub methods that are implemented in your script or any scripts that inherits from.
-You can stub most built-in methods if you use the experimental FULL doubling strategy.
-Check the bottom of the doubling page for more information.

 # Syntax
 ```